-As a Speech and Language Therapy student, you will experience a number of placement opportunities to help you develop different aspects of your learning.
+As a Speech and Language Therapy student, you will experience a number of practical placement opportunities throughout the course that will to help you develop different aspects of your learning.

-For some people, having a conversation is not as easy as they would like because their communication is impaired.
+For some people, having a conversation is not as easy as they would like because of a communication difficulty.

 In your first year, we ask students to become conversation partners with a person who has a communication difficulty.